 World petroleum supplies, at the current rate of consumption, won’t last a baby born today past his/her 40th birthday.
 Many believe the current rate of consumption won’t stay constant but will rise into the future, shortening that 40 year period.
 Solar water heating is one way to help stretch these limited supplies.

 The energy used each year by an average family (four people) with an electric water heater is roughly equal to the energy used by a medium-sized automobile driven 12,000 miles a year at an average fuel efficiency of 22 miles per gallon (about 11 barrels of oil).
 A residential solar water heating system can drop that consumption (and your hot water bill) by 50 to 80%, reduce pollution, and give you a sound investment for the future!

 Fact At A Glance

 The Good News

 Solar water heating can be a very attractive investment when it saves you more on your water heating bill than it costs you to buy the system.
 How good is a solar water heating investment?
 It all depends on how much the system costs and how much it saves on your hot water bill.
 To be thorough, it’s also important to account for the cost of maintenance, repairs, the estimated future rate of inflation and energy costs, financing terms (if you borrow the money), and perhaps even environmental benefits.
 As complicated as this may sound, it’s easy to make a decision once all these facts are accounted for – the best way to do that is with an economic analysis, where the solar system is compared to a conventional water heater.
-In some cases, financing or tax credits may also be available.
+In some cases, financing with home improvement loans or tax credits may also be available.